gombedlm/Java-Input-Handler/README.md

-# Java SafeInput Handler
+# Java Input Handler

 ## Overview
-Java SafeInput Handler is a robust utility designed to streamline and secure user input handling in Java applications.
+Java Input Handler is a robust utility designed to streamline and secure user input handling in Java applications.
 It offers a suite of tools to validate, sanitize, and process user input efficiently, reducing the risk of errors and vulnerabilities in your applications.

 ## Features
 - **Input Validation**: Ensures user input meets specified criteria.